ros2/ros2_tracing/doc/design_ros_2.md

 ![](img/tracing_architecture.png)

-### Timeline

-The first goal is to statically instrument ROS 2, aiming for it to be in the ROS 2 E-turtle release (Nov 2019).

-This includes transposing the existing ROS 1 instrumentation to ROS 2, wherever applicable.
-This step may not include instrumenting DDS implementations, and thus may be limited to the layer(s) right before `rmw`.

 ### Notes on client libraries

-ROS offers a client library (`rcl`) written in C as the base for any language-specific implementation, such as `rclcpp` and `rclpy`.
+ROS 2 offers a client library written in C (`rcl`) as the base for any language-specific implementation, such as `rclcpp` and `rclpy`.
 However, `rcl` is obviously fairly basic, and still does leave a fair amount of implementation work up to the client libraries.
 For example, callbacks are not handled in `rcl`, and are left to the client library implementations.

 This means that some instrumentation work will have to be re-done for every client library that we want to trace.
 We cannot simply instrument `rcl`, nor can we only instrument the base `rmw` interface if we want to dig into that.

-This effort should first focus on `rcl` and `rclcpp` , but `rclpy` should eventually be added and supported.
+This effort should first focus on `rcl` and `rclcpp`.
+`rclpy` could eventually be added and supported, although it is not used for the kind of applications that `ros2_tracing` targets.

 ### ROS 1/2 compatibility